flu-crew/smot/paper/paper.md

 The second purpose of `smot` is classification and annotation of unlabeled taxa and clades when provided representative strain classifications.
-Classification is achieved by either patristic distance or monophyletic purity, and the method is based on submitted reference taxa rather than inferring clusters from the tree and then naming them.
-Inferring clusters de novo can be accomplished with tools such as phyCLIP [@han2019phyclip] or DYNAMITE [@magalis2021dynamite], and for influenza A virus in swine by octoFLU [@chang2019octoflu]. `smot` applies a hybrid approach where, rather than using a fixed reference scaffold tree, it extracts labels from the input tree based on annotated reference sequences and then infers the missing labels.
+Classification is achieved by either patristic distance or monophyletic grouping, and the method is based on submitted reference taxa rather than inferring clusters from the tree and then naming them.
+Inferring clusters de novo can be accomplished with tools such as phyCLIP [@han2019phyclip] or DYNAMITE [@magalis2021dynamite].
+Alternatively, taxa may be classified into clades using a fixed reference scaffold tree; this is done for influenza A virus in swine by `octoFLU` [@chang2019octoflu]. `smot` depends on reference taxa, like `octoFLU`, but it extracts them from the taxa names or tables of attributes.

 The third purpose of `smot` is filtering and coloring a tree based upon user queries. `smot` does not have more specialized phylogenetic and visualization